-Limited Liability Partnership is owned by 2 or more partners (no maximum limit) where the partner’s liability is generally limited as the company is treated a separate legal entity.
+Limited Liability Partnership is owned by 2 or more partners (no maximum limit) where the partner’s liability is generally limited as the company is treated as a separate legal entity.

 A company is a business form that has a separate legal entity from its shareholders and directors.
 Any business with more than 20 partners needs to be incorporated as a Company under the Companies Act.
-They can be further classified as Exempt Private Company, Private Limited Company and Public Company based on the number of members.
+They can be further classified as Exempt Private Company, Private Limited Company, and Public Company based on the number of members.

 To know more about each type of business structure and compare them, you can refer to the ACRA website.

 What are the requirements for starting a business in Singapore?